 The impacts of extreme poverty or trauma are not simply undone by a safe night’s rest.
-Doorways’ Comprehensive Service Model includes counseling, safety planning, economic rebuilding and empowerment and targeted children’s interventions – so that when a person or family comes to Doorways, they have the tools to recover from hardship and can begin to build a stable future.
+Doorways’ services include counseling, safety planning, economic empowerment, and targeted children’s interventions – so that when a person or family comes to Doorways, they have the tools to recover from hardship and can begin to build a stable future.
 Our team of licensed counselors, social workers, and staff does whatever it takes to put our clients on their path to a brighter future.
-Doorways also advocates on behalf of those we serve to create political and economic solutions to the root causes of violence, poverty and family homelessness.

-Upon entry to one of Doorways’ shelters or housing program, each family is assessed for immediate and long-term needs, and goal plans are established for enhancing skills and strengths, as well as reducng barriers to long-term safety and stability.
-Each family works with a primary Client Services Counselor (case manger) to help coordinate services and ultimately reach goals towards self-sufficiency.
-Read More about our Trauma-Informed Goal Planning and Counseling Services.
+Upon entry at Doorways, we assess each client’s immediate and long-term needs, and help create goal plans focused on their skills and strengths, as well as reducing barriers to their long-term safety and stability.
+Each client works with a primary case manager, a Client Services Counselor, to help coordinate services and ultimately reach goals towards self-sufficiency.

-More than 50 percent of Doorways’ clients are children, and often times they have witness or experienced significant trauma, and endured life-long instability.
+Many of Doorways’ clients are children, and often times they have witnessed or experienced significant trauma, and endured life-long instability.
 Our Children’s Services team work individually with each child and parent to help address trauma, start the healing process, strengthen healthy routines and behaviors and maintain family integrity.
-Read more about our Children’s Services.
+Learn more.